bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 In terms of when to take a snapshot, a day is given as a general example which should be good for typical use but the specification of how often will be customizable as we know that certain operators have different strategies and use cases for how they’re running their services on our clusters.

 In terms of data model changes, AzureMachine and AzureMachinePool changes are likely and the changes we expect will be purely additive and nonbreaking.
 No removals should be required to the data model.
-For AzureMachine on AzureMachineTemplate we will add a new optional field under spec.template.spec called nodeCachingMode which will be enabled if present and a sub field under that called cacheInterval which will be set to 1 day by default, and it will be a required subfield of nodeCachingMode if that field is there.
-For AzureMachinePool we will do the same thing under spec.template in the AzureMachinePool files.
+For AzureMachineTemplate and AzureMachinePool we will add a new optional field under meta.annotations called nodeCachingModeInterval which will be enabled if present and it will map to an interval of 1 day by default.

 Example AzureMachineTemplate yaml:
 ```yaml